The Red Flag Group Privacy Statement

 SCOPE OF THIS STATEMENT

-This statement covers all types of personal data which RFG holds.
-This may be that which we hold in our capacity as a 'controller', which may include:
+This statement covers all types of personal data that RFG holds.
+This may be data that we hold in our capacity as a 'controller', which may include:

-- individuals and companies identified via a government issued list or media reports that may be of interest to RFG’s clients.
+individuals and companies identified via a government issued list or media reports that may be of interest to RFG’s clients; or

-Or, this data may be that which we hold in our capacity as a 'processor', which may include:
+This data may also be that which we hold in our capacity as a 'processor', which may include:

-NOTE: A ‘controller’ is an organisation which determines the purposes for which any manner in which any personal data are to be processed.
+NOTE: A ‘controller’ is an organisation which determines the purposes for which personal data is to be processed.
 This is contrasted with ‘processors’, which process personal data on behalf of ‘controllers’, and only in accordance with the controller’s instructions.